naddison36/defi-anime/README.md

 ## Local development

+Run a local Vite server to see the application

 ```bash
 yarn dev
 ```

-Will start a local development server on port 5173.
+This will start a local development server on port 5173 by default.
+It will be a higher port if its already used.

 http://localhost:5173/